ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 > Answer the questions and include all possible commands you used on your answers.
 Return your public keys (and public keys only!) as a mark of completion of this task.

-### 2.2.
+### Task 2.2.
 Certificate sign requests and root of trust

 In this task, we'll take a look for a so called **a chain of trust**; how different entities can be tied together by using other certificate as issuer for another one, to create so called certificate chains.
 These certificates are created by using private keys; similar keys than we created in the previous task.